snipercup/CataX/.project-management/current-prd/prd-itemgroup-unique.md

 ## 3. User Stories
 - **As a modder**, I want the editor to ignore duplicate item drops so that itemgroups remain consistent.
-- **As a modder**, I want confidence that saving and loading itemgroups works reliably without duplicate IDs.

 ## 4. Functional Requirements
 1. When a modder drops an item onto an itemgroup editor, the system must check if the item ID already exists in the group.